-Daycare, Grandparent, Pod Or Nanny?
+Day Care, Grandparent, Pod Or Nanny?
 How To Manage The Risks Of Pandemic Child Care

 "A nanny will pose as much of an exposure risk as his or her personal daily activities dictate," Spinner notes.
 "Is the nanny spending time around other people, going out in public areas, such as the grocery store, restaurant, hairdresser?
 Is the nanny wearing a mask routinely?"

 It's important to have transparency and open communication in these discussions, Smith says, "for all parties to be honest with each other about how many contacts they are having outside the home."

 Families and caregivers should also discuss plans and protocols for testing and isolation should any of them or their close contacts develop symptoms or test positive for the coronavirus.
-Allen also stresses the importance of paying nannies above board — that provides caregivers better access to sick leave and unemployment benefits, which could help minimize virus spread.
+Allen also stresses the importance of paying nannies aboveboard — that provides caregivers better access to sick leave and unemployment benefits, which could help minimize virus spread.

-Tan recommends that a paid in-home caregiver have coronavirus screenings the same way a daycare center employee would, with temperature and symptom checks before starting work, for example.
-And they should maintain other best hygiene practices, such as washing their hands frequently, removing their shoes in the home, and maintaining physical distance — especially from adult members in the household — when possible.
-And family members should do these things as well, to protect the caregiver's health.
+Tan recommends that a paid in-home caregiver have coronavirus screenings the same way a day care center employee would, with temperature and symptom checks before starting work, for example.
+And they should maintain other best hygiene practices, such as washing their hands frequently, removing their shoes in the home and maintaining physical distance — especially from adult members in the household — when possible.
+And family members should do these things as well to protect the caregiver's health.

 "Even a conscientious nanny can be a risk to your family's health," Rimoin says.
-"On the other hand, [by] having a nanny you're exposing your family to one caregiver, but a daycare might introduce more teachers and aides into the equation."
+"On the other hand, [by] having a nanny you're exposing your family to one caregiver, but a day care might introduce more teachers and aides into the equation."

 The details of the care arrangement also play a large role in the level of risk.
 For example, an au pair who lives with the family (and who is also following best practices when outside the home) is probably the safest nanny option.